Last Updated on April 30, 2022

 If you want a taste of sweet Italian luxury, your desires will lead you to Lago di Como.
-Lago di Como, or Lake Como, has become incredibly notable over the past few years – maybe around the time the world found out that George Clooney and fellow celebrities choose Lago di Como for their luxury vacation villas.
-Since then people have flocked to this Northern region of Italy and the small but opulent towns that make up the lake’s perimeter.
+Lago di Como, or Lake Como, has become incredibly notable over the past few years – maybe around the time the world found out that George Clooney and fellow celebrities choose Lake Como for their luxury vacation villas.
+Since then people have flocked to this northern region of Italy and the small but opulent towns that make up the lake’s perimeter.
 Round out your Italy itinerary by visiting two of the most beautiful towns on Lago di Como – learn here how to visit Varenna and Bellagio in one day.

 Lago di Como is truly a bucket list destination for anyone coming to visit Italy.
 It’s the essence of what people think of when the Mediterranean peninsula comes to mind – geographical wonder, charming villages, exceptional cuisine – all with a luxe, old-world feel.

-When planning a trip to Lago di Como, there are many possibilities of what towns to visit or how to get around the lake.
-My favorite way to fit it into a trip itinerary is to make a day trip of the lake.
+When planning a trip to Lake Como, there are many possibilities of what towns to visit or how to get around the lake.
+My favorite way to fit it into a trip itinerary is to make a day trip to the lake from Milan.

 Of course you can indulge in Italian luxury if you have the time and money to stay on Lago di Como!

 But around here, I’m all about budget-conscious and efficient trip planning.
 So instead I’m going to show you how can visit two of its most charming and renowned towns, Varenna and Bellagio, in just one day and still get the most out of this destination.
 (Travel tips & what-to-do suggestions included!)

 Dive further into your trip planning with my ultimate guide to planning a trip to Italy.

 How to Visit Varenna and Bellagio in One Day